Milton Abbas

 Milton Abbas is a village and civil parish in Dorset, England, lying around 5 mi southwest of Blandford Forum.
-In the 2011 Census the civil parish had a population of 755.
+In the 2021 census the civil parish had a population of 729.

-This planned community was built after the old Town was demolished in the 1770s, said to be "the largest such project in England at the time".
+This planned community was built after the old town was demolished in the 1770s, said to be "the largest such project in England at the time".

 History

 In 1780, Joseph Damer, Lord Milton, the first Earl of Dorchester and owner of Milton Abbey, decided that the adjacent market town, Middleton, was disturbing his vision of rural peace.
 He commissioned architect Sir William Chambers and landscape gardener Capability Brown (both of whom had already worked on the Abbey building and grounds) to design a new village, Milton Abbas, in a wooded valley (Luccombe Bottom) to the southeast of the Abbey.
 Most of the existing villagers were relocated here, and the previous village was demolished and the site landscaped.

 The 36 almost identical thatched cottages were intended to house two families each.
 They were built from cob and previously were painted yellow, with each house fronted by a lawn; originally a horse chestnut tree was planted between each dwelling.
 Almshouses and a church were also provided for the new village, sited opposite each other.
 The almshouses were moved from the old town, where they had originally been built in 1674.
 The church, consecrated in 1786, is in Georgian Gothic style, with late 19th-century additions.

+The word 'Abbas' used here as part of a place name (another example would be the English village of Compton Abbas) usually relates to land previously owned by an abbess (the head of an abbey of nuns).

 Some house-names give clues to some of the original inhabitants of the village: baker, blacksmith, brewery, etc. Today the houses are white-washed, and the main street also features a public house (the Hambro Arms), a Post Office/shop, the Tea Clipper Tea Rooms, a now redundant school building, and a Wesleyan chapel.
 In 1953 the original horse chestnut trees were judged unsafe and a danger to the houses and removed.
 Above the eastern end of the valley, the village has been extended with more modern housing and other facilities, including a doctor's surgery.